Our travels during 2017.

 Wat Phra Kaew or the Themple of the Emerald Buddha (officially known as Was Para Sri Rattana Satsadaram) is the most important Buddhist temple in Thailand.

-The period we were there was a very sad one, as Thai people were mooring their King who passed away a few months before.
+We visited Thailand during a sad period, as their King had passed away a few months before and the country was mooring.
 All religious sites, hotels, shopping malls and attractions had black ribbons and the people were lining up and paying their respects.

 I am not “really” driving the tuk-tuk.
 This is just a pose for taking a picture!